dftbplus/recipes/docs/transport/carbon2d-trans.rst

       Separator = "-"
       Suffix = ".skf"
     }
-    Eigensolver = TransportOnly{}
+    Solver = TransportOnly{}
   }

 In this example we will calculate the transmission according to the Caroli (referred by some authors as the Fisher Lee) formula in a non-SCC approximation, i.e. the Hamiltonian is directly assembled from the Slater-Koster files and used "as is" to build the contact self energies and the extended device Green function.
-The definition of an eigensolver is not meaningful in an open boundary setup, as the system is instead solved by the Green function technique.
-Therefore we just use a keyword ``TransportOnly`` to indicate that we do not want to solve an Eigenvalue problem.
+The use of an eigensolver is not meaningful in an open boundary setup, as the system is instead solved by the Green function technique.
+Therefore we just use a keyword ``TransportOnly`` to indicate that we do not want to solve an eigenvalue problem.
 The other fields are filled up in the same way as for a regular DFTB calculation.

 Usually in DFTB+ an eigensolver is regarded as a calculator which can provide